Wankdorf Stadium: History

 The original Wankdorf stadium was opened in 1925 after a construction period of seven months.
 It had a capacity of 22,000, of which 1,200 covered seats and covered standing room for another 5,000 people.
 The first international match took place on 8 November 1925; 18,000 spectators witnessed the 2–0 victory of the Swiss national team against Austria.

 From 1933 to 1939, the stadium was gradually enlarged with an additional training field and finally the construction of bleachers across from the grandstand, increasing the capacity to 42,000.
-For the Football World Cup of 1954, the stadium was demolished and a new one with a capacity of 64,000 spectators (on 8,000 seats and standing room for 56,000) was inaugurated shortly before the tournament began.
+For the 1954 FIFA World Cup, the stadium was demolished and a new one with a capacity of 64,000 spectators (on 8,000 seats and standing room for 56,000) was inaugurated shortly before the tournament began.
 On 4 July 1954, the legendary "Miracle of Bern", the unexpected 3–2 victory of the German team over the Hungarians in the final, made the stadium an icon of football history.

 The stadium saw two more major finals: in 1961, the final of the European Cup was played in the Wankdorf stadium.
 S.L.
 Benfica won 3–2 against FC Barcelona on 31 May.
 In 1989, the stadium was the venue of the final of the Cup Winners' Cup: on 10 May, FC Barcelona won 2–0 against U.C.
 Sampdoria.

 The stadium was demolished in 2001, and a new stadium was constructed in its place.
 The last match in the stadium was played on 7 July 2001; Young Boys played 1–1 against the team of Lugano in a match in the Swiss Super League.
 The final blasting of the derelict edifice occurred on 3 August 2001.

 The new Stade de Suisse, Wankdorf, opened in summer 2005 and was one of the venues for Euro 2008.

 The band Muse credits Wankdorf stadium as inspiring the aptly named 'Wankdorf Jam'.